SunnyPatel1/Cryptanalysis-with-Swarm-Optimization/README.md

 ## Particle Swarm Optimization

-Particle Swarm Optimization is an optimization technique useful for finding global extrema.
+Particle Swarm Optimization (PSO) is an optimization technique useful for finding global extrema.
 As such, a **loss function** needs to be defined.

-A swarm of particles in the solution space are assigned random velocities, but naturally gravitate towards the particle with the best solution, as well as the best solution it previously held.
-The best solution is defined as the one with the lowest cost function.
+PSO is contrived from nature, much like neural networks.
+It models bacteria and small-organism behavior in swarms (or whatever ecological jargon) react, move and behave given a region of reward.
+In our application, PSO models a bunch of particles (points in a solution space), each representing a possible cipher key.

+The movement of the particles is governed by their position and velocity, which changes with each iteration, gravitating towards the global best solution as well as the personal best solution.
+The self-confidence weight and the social confidence weight (C1 and C2 respectively) dictate the magnitude of gravitation towards the personal best and the global best positions.

 ### Defining a Loss Function